safe-routes/Build-SafeRoutes-BE/README.md

 #### POST `/api/addresses/:id`: (id is user id sent on login, would be 30 in this case)

-Description: saves a user's address/intersection/marker/longitude, latitude TBD! (string no matter the case)
+description: saves a user's address/intersection/marker/longitude, latitude TBD! (string no matter the case)

-- requires:
-  `{ "address": "Spacex, Rocket Rd, Hawthorne, CA 90250" }`
+- requires: `{ "address": "Spacex, Rocket Rd, Hawthorne, CA 90250" }`

-- Returns:
-  `{ "user_id": 30, "id": 44, "address": "Spacex, Rocket Rd, Hawthorne, CA 90250", "created_at": "2019-04-16 03:09:34" }`
+- returns: `{ "user_id": 30, "id": 44, "address": "Spacex, Rocket Rd, Hawthorne, CA 90250", "created_at": "2019-04-16 03:09:34" }`

 #### GET `/api/addresses/:id`: (id is user id sent on login)

-Description: gets all user's saved addresses
+description: gets all user's saved addresses

-- requires token
+- requires: no body

-- Returns: `[ { "id": 44, "address": "Spacex, Rocket Rd, Hawthorne, CA 90250" }, ... ]`
+- returns: `[ { "id": 44, "address": "Spacex, Rocket Rd, Hawthorne, CA 90250" }, ... ]`

 #### DELETE `/api/addresses/:id`: (id is user id sent on login)

-Description: deletes a user's address by address id
+description: deletes a user's address by address id

-- requires token, `{ "address_id": 44}`
+- requires: `{ "address_id": 44}`

 - returns: 204 No Content if the address was found and deleted, 404 Not found if it was not found

 ### Groups (all require token in headers)

-Description: end points for groups
+description: end points for groups

 - Todo

 ### Routes (all require token in headers)

-Description: endpoints for routes
+description: endpoints for routes

 - Todo